What SEOs Need to Know About Core Web Vitals & Performance Testing}

 In reality, they are loading it in a synthetic environment, designed to emulate an 'average' mobile device, which they achieve by rate limiting the CPU.
 This is far from a perfectly accurate reflection of what users are seeing, but it is suitably accurate to still reveal the underlying trends.

-Similarly, if you hit the same page multiple different times with PageSpeed, you'll see variations in the results.
+Similarly, if you hit the same page multiple different times with PageSpeed Insights, you'll see variations in the results.
 This is because things like server load (e.g. number of users on the site) differ from one moment to the next, which affects page performance.

-Google themselves have published some docs to help understand differences in lab and field data: Why lab and field data can be different (and what to do about it) which goes into significantly more depth on how this stuff works.
+Google has published some docs to help understand differences in lab and field data: Why lab and field data can be different (and what to do about it) which goes into significantly more depth on how this stuff works.

 The truth is, there is no truth.